 Make sure your vehicle is the right fit for a specific Hipcamp

-When going on any trip, we recommend that you be aware of your vehicle's limits and make sure not to drive anywhere that could result in damage to your car.
-You are solely responsible for damage that occurs to your car while driving.
+When going on any trip, we recommend that you be aware of your vehicle's limits and make sure to not drive anywhere that could result in damage to your vehicle.
+You are solely responsible for damage that occurs to your vehicle while driving.

-What if my car is damaged while driving?
+What if my vehicle is damaged while driving?

-What if my car is damaged while parked?
+What if my vehicle is damaged while parked?

-Please use your own good judgment when deciding where to park your car, as you are solely responsible for your car and all items within it while it is parked.
+Please use your own good judgment with where you park your vehicle, as you are solely responsible for your vehicle and all items within it while it is parked.

 Be aware of specific hazards that could damage your vehicle and avoid parking in these areas.
+For instance, avoid parking under palm trees with falling coconuts in Hawaii or consider whether parking in a cow pasture in Texas where animals could scratch your vehicle is the right choice for you and your vehicle.
 Please also be aware of the risk of vandalism by a third party, you can ask your Host for their advice on the area you are parking in to better understand this risk.